joeiddon/ADCS_demo/README.md

 #### An Attitude Determination and Control System (ADCS) demo.

-Created for [OpenCosmos](https://www.open-cosmos.com/), this project uses off-the-shelf components to demonstrate the principle of operation of an ADCS.
+Created for [Open Cosmos](https://www.open-cosmos.com/), this project uses off-the-shelf components to demonstrate the principle of operation of an ADCS.

 ---